pluralsight/guides/draft/front-end-javascript/ionic-2-and-firebase/article.md

-In this guide I will walk you though creating a data service using ionic 2 and Googles Firebase realtime database.
+In this guide I will walk you though creating a data service using ionic 2 and Google's Firebase realtime database.

 ---